Thomas-programmiert/tool-pywisp/docs/guide/index.rst

 Guide
 =====

-To visulize and control a test rig with PyWisp some files are needed that are summarized in a project.
-Each project must include the following files:
+To visualize and control a test rig with PyWisp the following files must be included as they are required to describe a project:

 - main.py: Main file to register all needed :mod:`pywisp.experimentModules`, :mod:`pywisp.connection`, :mod:`pywisp.visualization` and starts the GUI.
 - defaults.sreg: The definition of all experiments.
 - connection.py: The implementation of all ::mod:`pywisp.connection`.
 - visualization.py: The implementation of all :mod:`pywisp.visualization`.
-- Files for the :mod:`pywisp.experimentModules`: It is recommended to have one file each module, i.e. `controller`, `testbench`.
+- Files for the :mod:`pywisp.experimentModules`: It is recommended to have one for file each module, i.e. `controller`, `testbench`.
 For detailed information see :ref:`chapter_examples`.

 ExperimentModule
 ----------------